 Web server logs and cookies are used to gather statistical information about the use of the Website.
 These tools provide MMRA with general data including the number of visits, date and time of visits, pages viewed, browser types, methods of navigation, sections of the Website visited and other Website usage information.
 MMRA will not make any attempt to identify you or your individual browsing activity through these tools.
 The information collected is used by MMRA to update and improve the Website.
 MMRA does not use web server logs and cookies as the basis for direct marketing.

 For further information, please visit the Google Privacy Center and related information at http://www.google.com/policies/privacy/.

 You may decline to provide this information by not responding to these surveys.
 If you do provide a survey answer you consent to storage of your survey answer offshore (outside of Australia).
 This means that once you have chosen to participate in the survey MMRA will not have an obligation to take reasonable steps to ensure that SurveyGizmo or SurveyMonkey does not breach the Victorian Privacy Principles in relation to personal information that is given to SurveyGizmo or SurveyMonkey.

 You can access SurveyMonkey's and SurveyGizmo's privacy policies:

 Who do you contact for any privacy concerns?

 Please contact MMRA if you wish to seek access to any personal information that MMRA holds about you, if you wish to have your personal information corrected, if you have any concerns about an image of you which has been published by MMRA or if you have a complaint about the way that MMRA has handled your personal information.
-Please address requests to the FOI Officer, Melbourne Metro Rail Authority, Level 12, 121 Exhibition Street, Melbourne VIC 3000.
+Please address requests to the Lawyer – FOI & Privacy, Melbourne Metro Rail Authority, Level 13, 121 Exhibition Street, Melbourne VIC 3000.